Visiting the G-Cans

 The cost is 2,500 JPY per person, with a limit of 20 participants and held only a few times a month.

-There is a new tour that will take visitors further into the storage tank, and allowing the view of the pump impeller that sends the water out to the Edogawa River.
+This tour takes visitors further into the storage tank, and allowing the view of the pump impeller that sends the water out to the Edogawa River.

 The 2 hour tour costs 4,000 JPY per person and will be limited to 20 participants and held 2-3 times a week.
 The fee includes rental of hip waders and a helmet.